ryangithub/sunxi-can-driver/README.md

 sunxi-can-driver
 ================

-sunxi can driver use socketcan
+sunxi CAN controller driver use socketcan refer to the SJA1000 driver